Aisha Djelid

-Dr Aisha Djelid is a Departmental Lecturer in American History in the Faculty of History.
+Dr Aisha Djelid is the Broadbent Career Development Fellow in American History at the RAI and St Edmund Hall.
 She completed her BA (Hons), MA, and PhD at the University of Reading where she researched slavery and the forced reproduction of enslaved men and women in the antebellum South through the lens of gender, capitalism, and health.
-This research was published in American Nineteenth Century History, and will be published in full in a forthcoming monograph with the University of Georgia Press, which will explore intimate relationships, parenthood, health, marketisation, and the long-term legacies of forced reproduction.
+This research was published in American Nineteenth Century History and will be published in full in a forthcoming monograph with the University of Georgia Press, which will explore intimate relationships, parenthood, health, marketisation, and the long-term legacies of forced reproduction.

 She currently sits on the Association of British American Nineteenth Historians (BrANCH) committee as the Equality and Diversity Representative, where she organises the Harriet Tubman Prize and a mentoring scheme for postgraduate researchers and historians of the nineteenth century US.